vergilet/repost/README.md

 ```
 ______________

-If you use Sinatra or etc., you need to require it first somewhere in you project:
+If you use Sinatra, Roda or etc., you need to require it first somewhere in you project:

 ```ruby
 require 'repost'